ashbhat/omi-swift/readme.md

 ## Context
-This is a boiler plate project to make it easy to read data from an [Omi device](https://docs.omi.me/assembly/Build_the_device/).
+This is a boiler plate project to make it easy to read data from an [Omi Friend device](https://docs.omi.me/assembly/Build_the_device/).
 The live transcription is powered by a tiny client side whisper model.
 All the code you see here runs on device.

 ## Usage
+The core interface for interacting with the Omi device is the **OmiManager.swift**.
+The OmiManager abstracts things like scanning, connecting, and reading bluetooth data into a few simple function calls.

-The RootVC shows off an example of how to use OmiManager to connect to the OmiDevice.
+The RootVC shows off an example of how to use OmiManager to connect to the Omi Friend Device.

 **Looking for a device**
 ```swift